 Side note: Unfortunately for freelancers, we generally can't take the "lodging" per diem, we have to keep our actual receipts for that.

 How to Calculate Per Diems

 Here's an example: Let's say in 2021 you live in Brooklyn and have to travel to LA to meet and work with a client for 4 days.
 Here's how you would calculate the cost of your meals for that trip:

-- Note: If you often have to pay for meals with clients it may be that your actual costs would exceed the per diem, but if you're mostly just covering your own costs, then per diems are generally your friend.
+- Note: If you often have to pay for meals with clients, your actual costs may exceed the per diem.
+If you're mostly just covering your own costs though, then per diems are generally your friend.

-You can also get per diems rates for US and International travel on the GSA website.
+You can also get per diem rates for US and International travel on the GSA website.

 On Our Website